 Our goal is to completely live off of my husbands income and save any extra that I make on the side from home.
 Since I really desire to have some spending freedom for small purchases (and I am motivated to work hard for it), I like to find ways to make money from home.

-How could you benefit from a no spend month?
+What’s holding you back from trying a no spend month?

-I’m so curious to know what you think about not spending money!
+I’m so curious to know what you think about not spending extra money for 30 days?!
 Leave me a comment with what the hardest part would be for you .
 If you have a family, what would you miss buying for them?